 The precession routine that I use now adopts the FK4 to FK5 reference frame corrections given in USNO Circular No. 163 (1981, ed.
 G. H. Kaplan.
 I gratefully acknowledge the invaluable help of Brent Archinal in working through these detailed accounts of precession, particularly the conversions from FK4 to FK5, and back; also see the discussion of precession in e.g. the Explanatory Supplement to the Astronomical Almanac, pp. 99-108 [University Science Books, 1992], and the Introduction to FK5).
 Note that I am specifically not using additional corrections taking into account the areal-dependent distortions between FK4 and FK5, nor have I adopted any magnitude terms, either.
 In practice, this version of precession agrees almost exactly with that used by the CDS services (VizieR and SIMBAD), and closely approximates the NED routine.
 Typical differences on test cases that I've used as checks are on the order of 0.1 arcseconds or less, though I have occasionally seen differences as large as 0.2-0.3 arcseconds.

 Thus, the J2000.0 positions in the base files, derived from B1950.0 FK4 positions, are expected to be close to, though not exactly on, the FK5 system.
-Also note they have not been reduced to the more recently adopted International Celestial Reference System (ICRS) as reflected by the Hipparcos and Tycho-2 positions for bright stars.
+Also note they have not been reduced to the more recently adopted International Celestial Reference System (ICRS) as reflected by the Hipparcos and Tycho-2 positions for bright stars, and now by the Gaia positions, parallaxes, and proper motions.
 However, the FK5 optical system has been shown to be consistent with ICRS to within the known systematic errors (about 20 milliarcseconds) of the older system (see Ma et al, Astronomical Journal, Vol. 116, p.
 516, 1998 and references therein; and the Introduction in Volume 1 of the Hipparcos and Tycho Catalogues, pp. 100-101, for more information about the relationship of FK5 and ICRS).
 Given the relatively large accidental errors (on the order of a few tens of milliarcseconds in the very best cases at J2000.0; more typical errors are on the order of a few tenths of an arcsecond for "astrometric" positions, and a few arcseconds for typical lists of galaxy positions) in the present data, you may also take the J2000.0 positions as being systematically consistent with -- again, if not precisely on -- the ICRS.

 By the way, you will occasionally see references to the ICRF2 (or just ICRF), the "International Celestial Reference Frame".
 This is the basic astrometric reference frame resting on about 3400 extragalactic radio sources observed with very long baseline interferometry (VLBI), with special emphasis on 295 "defining sources", including 3C 273B.
 (These are mostly quasars so have, in principle, no detectable proper motion.
 This ought to be a "frozen", non-rotating reference frame against which the motions of stars can be measured for the foreseeable future.)
 The ICRS is the optical realization of the ICRF, essentially defined by the 100,000+- Hipparcos stars with well-known proper motions and not in multiple systems.
 See http://aa.usno.navy.mil/faq/docs/ICRS_doc.php and Fey et al., AJ 150, 58, 2015 for a more detailed discussion of the several astrometric reference systems, their developements, and interrelationships.
 (I note that preliminary work on ICRF3 has begun, but that is a reference frame for the future.)

-All of this is about to be revised once again as Gaia scans the sky to something like 21st magnitude.
-The resulting catalogue of more than a billion stars will define the successor to ICRS, the optical astrometric system, to sub-milliarcsecond levels around the sky.
+All of this is about to be revised once again as Gaia scans the sky to roughly 21st magnitude.
+The resulting catalogue of 1.7 billion stars will define the successor to ICRS, the optical astrometric system, to sub-milliarcsecond levels around the sky.
 Because it includes many of ICRF's QSOs as well, Gaia will be rigorously tied to the ICRF -- we'll soon have no excuse to not get it right.
 See the Gaia home page for more about this amazing project.

 Finally, I note that the Gaia team has just (April 2018) published their second data release.
 Details are available in Lindegren et al., astro-ph 1609.04303.
 I've checked a few of their positions against Brian's and my selected positions for stars, and find the agreement, as expected, to be exact to within the stated errors.
-I am now (June 2018) working through the NGC and IC once again, putting the Gaia DR2 positions into the position files.
-As I've written elsewhere on this web site, this will allow us to automatically pull out "final" Gaia positions when they become available.
+I am now (as of June 2018) working through the NGC and IC once again, putting the Gaia DR2 positions into the position files.
+As I've written elsewhere on this web site, this will allow us to automatically pull out "final" Gaia positions when they become available in the early 2020s.

 V = g - 0.59*(g-r) - 0.01 U-B = 0.78*(u-g) - 0.88 B-V = 0.98*(g-r) + 0.22 V-Rc = 1.09*(r-i) + 0.22 Rc-Ic = 1.00*(r-i) + 0.21